 Weatherford College has procedures in place to help ensure the safety of students during an emergency.
 Emergency instruction signs are posted in each campus building.
 They indicate evacuation routes, outside rally locations, and indoor shelter-in-place areas.
 Administrators-in-charge and emergency evacuation coordinators are designated in all facilities to assist students and staff in an emergency.
-Emergency Instructions will be sent through School Cast, an alert system that calls and texts students.
+Emergency Instructions will be sent through School Cast, an alert system that calls and texts students regarding bad weather and other emergent conditions or situations.